atmosly/opentofu-aws-vpc/examples/vpc-with-peering/README.md

     ```bash
     $ cd vpc-requester-accepter
-    $ terraform init
+    $ tofu init
+    $ tofu validate
-    $ terraform plan
+    $ tofu plan
-    $ terraform apply
+    $ tofu apply
     ```
 2. Copy the VPC id from the output and update in root (peering) main.tf locals block.

 3. Execute the below command for peering of created VPC:

     ```bash
-    $ terraform init
+    $ tofu init
+    $ tofu validate
-    $ terraform plan
+    $ tofu plan
-    $ terraform apply
+    $ tofu apply
     ```

 Note that this example may create resources which can cost money (AWS Elastic IP, for example).
-Run `terraform destroy` when you don't need these resources.
+Run `tofu destroy` when you don't need these resources.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->